ECA-D/gridclimind/CONTRIBUTING.rst

 Submitting pull requests
 ------------------------

-We would love help from the greater climate community in developing the package and we welcome contributions to climdex.pcic.ncdf package.
+We would love help from the greater climate community in developing the package and we welcome contributions to gridclimind package.

 - Please write tests for any functionality that you may add.
 - Please modify tests for any functionality that you change.